zealoushacker/unemployment-bubble-chart/README.md

 # unemployment-bubble-chart

-This will display the unemployment data for all US states, cumulative, used to display effects of COVID-19.
+This will display the unemployment data for all US states as a bubble chart, cumulative, used to display effects of COVID-19.

 Current weeks included: week ending 03/28/2020 and 03/21/2020.